XiangpengHao/tech_blog/content/posts/crash-consistency.md

 This is a paper review of RECIPE[^1].

 Update 10-29:
-the limitation section in their [repo](https://github.com/utsaslab/RECIPE#limitations), these things are not mentioned in the paper.
+There's a limitation section in their [repo](https://github.com/utsaslab/RECIPE#limitations), but these things are not mentioned in the paper.

 ### RECIPE assumes: